+--runtime-tmpdir PATH

-- --runtime-tmpdir PATH Where to extract libraries and support files in onefile-mode.
-If this option is given, the bootloader will ignore any temp-folder location defined by the runtime OS.
-The MEIxxxxx-folder will be created here.
-Please use this option only if you know what you are doing. - --bootloader-ignore-signals Tell the bootloader to ignore signals rather than forwarding them to the child process.
-Useful in situations where e.g. a supervisor process signals both the bootloader and child (e.g. via a process group) to avoid signalling the child twice.
+Where to extract libraries and support files in onefile-mode.
+If this option is given, the bootloader will ignore any temp-folder location defined by the run-time OS.
+The MEIxxxxxx-folder will be created here.
+Please use this option only if you know what you are doing.

+--bootloader-ignore-signals

+Tell the bootloader to ignore signals rather than forwarding them to the child process.
+Useful in situations where for example a supervisor process signals both the bootloader and the child (e.g., via a process group) to avoid signalling the child twice.